ietf-tools/datatracker/k8s/README.md

 ## Run locally

-The `secrets.yaml` file is provided as a reference only and must be referenced manually in the `kustomization.yaml` file.
+The `secrets.yaml.example` file is provided as a reference.
+To use it, rename it to `secrets.yaml`, update its contents, and reference it in the `kustomization.yaml` file.